juliakm/DeepSearchAI/README.md

 - `AZURE_RESOURCE_GROUP`: The resource group where you will deploy.
 - `APP_CLIENT_ID`: The appId from the app registration you created in advance.

-2. After your first deploy, configure your Entra app registration callback URL and allow public client flows.
-Add a redirect URL - `https://YOURAPPNAME.azurewebsites.net/.auth/login/aad/callback`.
-Set to use ID tokens for implicit and hybrid flows.
+2. After your first deploy, go to Authentication and configure your Entra app registration callback URL and allow public client flows.

+    - Add a redirect URL - `https://YOURAPPNAME.azurewebsites.net/.auth/login/aad/callback`.
+    - Set the identity to use ID tokens for implicit and hybrid flows.

+3. Go to Azure AI Foundry for your Azure OpenAI instance and import the Prompty file.